How Oracle Java Licensing works:

 - Understanding License Requirements: Many organizations fail to understand which Java deployments require a license.
 Older versions may require a license, while other Oracle products include different versions.
 Clarifying these details is important to ensure compliance.

-- Planning for Transition: If you plan to move away from Oracle Java, you’ll want to ensure that you don’t leave licensable deployments in your data center.
-This can lead to unnecessary costs and potential compliance issues.
+- Planning for Transition: If you plan to move away from Oracle Java, you should ensure that you don’t leave licensable deployments in your data center.
+Doing so can lead to unnecessary costs and potential compliance issues.

 - Preparing for Negotiation: Accurate deployment numbers are crucial if you plan to negotiate with Oracle.
 Providing Oracle with real deployments of your current Java use will enable your procurement team to build a negotiation strategy to achieve the best commercial deals.